PHT-Medic/documentation/src/guide/user/components.md

 For securely storing sensitive user or train data as key-value pairs we utilize [Vault](https://www.vaultproject.io/) by Hashicorp as secret storage for our central services.

+#### RabbitMQ
+RabbitMQ is used as message broker for the communication between microservices.

 ### Local/Station
 #### Apache Airflow
 [Apache Airflow](https://airflow.apache.org/) is an open source, community developed platform to programmatically author,